snowriverxiao/snowriverxiao.github.io/README.md

 In short, if the host acts randomly—as you do when choosing your door—the background distribution changes.
 You’re no longer sampling uniformly from all three cases but are conditioning only on those where a switching opportunity arises.
 Within that conditional set, the probability of winning by switching becomes equal to that of staying.
 This happens because Case 1 (choosing the prize initially) has a lower chance of being sampled, but always results in a switching opportunity.
 Meanwhile, Cases 2 and 3 each have only a 50% chance of qualifying as switching situations.

 Again, if the host uses knowledge to always avoid revealing the prize, then Cases 2 and 3 each have a 100% chance of leading to a switching situation.
-As a result, the original 2-to-1 bias toward the unchosen side is preserved.
+In effect, the host manually increases the frequency of switching scenarios for those cases.
+As a result, the original 2-to-1 bias in favor of the unchosen side is preserved.
 No surprise: switching remains the better strategy, just as commonly taught.

 #### Extension to More Than Three Doors
 The same logic generalizes to scenarios with more than three doors.
 Suppose you begin with n doors.
 You choose one, and the host then opens all but one of the remaining doors.
 A switching scenario is valid only if none of the opened doors reveals the prize.